On Newlyn Beach

 Thomas Ellis was the eldest son of Thomas

 Ellis Vingoe and his wife Harriet Weeks.
-He was born at Prospect
+He was born in a tiny

 Place, Trewarveneth, Street, one of a family of eleven children.